 It has probably happened at some given time: you wake up and find that your lenses were still in.
 Is it wise to sleep with lenses?
 Well let us briefly say in advance that whether you wear daily lenses, weekly lenses or monthly lenses, they are not meant to be worn 24/7.
 In this article, we explain all the details concerning sleeping with lenses.

-Sleeping with lenses: do or don’t?
+Sleeping with lenses: wise or not?

 Let’s start with the answer: